-We design and direct the required medical ethics course for all UC Irvine medical students during their first two years of training, as well as research electives in medical ethics for fourth-year students.
+We design and direct the required medical ethics course for all UCI medical students during their first two years of training, as well as research electives in medical ethics for fourth-year students.
 With affiliated faculty, we sponsor the innovative Human Kindness curriculum and related clinical virtues for medical students in their first two years.

 Medical Ethics Journal Club

 We sponsor the Jerry Tobis Medical Ethics Journal Club, open to UCI Health faculty and staff, as well as healthcare professionals from the community.

 The journal club is held the first Wednesday of every month, from noon to 1 p.m.

 For more information, contact Sheila Anaya at email@example.com or 714-456-2893.

 Community outreach initiatives

-We partner with the UC Irvine Medical Humanities Initiative on several educational and community outreach initiatives, including developing the new undergraduate minor in medical humanities at UC Irvine.
-The Medical Humanities Initiative is an innovative interdisciplinary program that engages the School of Medicine, School of Humanities and School of the Arts, as well as other departments and schools at UC Irvine.
+We partner with the university's Medical Humanities Initiative on several educational and community outreach initiatives, including developing the new undergraduate minor in medical humanities.
+The UCI Medical Humanities Initiative is an innovative interdisciplinary program that engages the School of Medicine, School of Humanities and School of the Arts, as well as other departments and schools.